lucasteles/Backdash/docfx/docs/developer_guide.md

 When you created the [`IRollbackSession`](https://lucasteles.github.io/Backdash/api/Backdash.IRollbackSession-2.html) you don't specify any information about the players participating in the game.
-To do so, call the [`.AddPlayer()`](https://lucasteles.github.io/Backdash/api/Backdash.IRollbackSession-2.html#Backdash_IRollbackSession_2_AddPlayers_System_Collections_Generic_IReadOnlyList_Backdash_Player__) method function with a instance of [`Player`](https://lucasteles.github.io/Backdash/api/Backdash.Player.html) for each player.
-The following example show how you might use [`.AddPlayer()`](https://lucasteles.github.io/Backdash/api/Backdash.IRollbackSession-2.html#Backdash_IRollbackSession_2_AddPlayers_System_Collections_Generic_IReadOnlyList_Backdash_Player__) in a 2 player game:
+To do so, call the [`.AddPlayer()`](https://lucasteles.github.io/Backdash/api/Backdash.IRollbackSession-2.html#Backdash_IRollbackSession_2_AddPlayers_System_Collections_Generic_IReadOnlyList_Backdash_Player__) method function with an instance of [`Player`](https://lucasteles.github.io/Backdash/api/Backdash.Player.html) for each player.
+The following example shows how you might use [`.AddPlayer()`](https://lucasteles.github.io/Backdash/api/Backdash.IRollbackSession-2.html#Backdash_IRollbackSession_2_AddPlayers_System_Collections_Generic_IReadOnlyList_Backdash_Player__) in a 2-player game:

 ```csharp
 LocalPlayer player1 = new(1); // local player number 1